Azure/Microsoft-TDSP/Docs/README.md

 ![TDSP_LIFECYCLE](./media/team-data-science-process-overview/tdsp-lifecycle.png)

+Details of each stage of the lifecycle in TDSP are found [here](team-data-science-process-lifecycle-detail.md).

-The following diagram provides a more detailed task view for each of the role working together on a data science initiative in each stage of the lifecycle.
+The following diagram provides the detailed task view for each of the role working together on a data science initiative in each stage of the lifecycle.
 The prescribed documentation artifacts are indicated in the diagram too.

 ![TDSP_SWIMLANE](./media/team-data-science-process-overview/tdsp-swimlane.png)